 When starting your own business, or when feeling stagnant in a leadership role, getting back to the basics can help you gain perspective.
 What is it that makes a successful leader?
 What is that special recipe required to create an inspiring and effective head?
-Though there’s no formula for greatness, there are a few key concepts that entrepreneurs can apply to their leadership to adapt to changes and become the best leader they can be.
+Though there’s no formula for greatness, there are a few Leadership Self Assessment Test that entrepreneurs can apply to their leadership to adapt to changes and become the best leader they can be.

 Know Your Strengths

 Before you can know how to lead, you should know what kind of leader you are.
 Even if you decided what style of leadership suited you at the beginning of your career, the truth is, we change and grow through experience, and you may have outgrown your original style.
 One way to determine your current leadership style is to take a leadership style quiz.
 These quizzes help establish what concept of leadership best suits your personality and beliefs.
 After you know the school of thought that you fall into, you can then delve deeper into the strengths that best define that style and better hone these skills for optimum effectiveness.

 In addition to knowing one’s strengths, leaders must be confident enough in them, and comfortable enough with themselves, to make the decisions and take the risks that other heads may not immediately agree with.
 Possessing that comfort comes from knowing yourself and trusting your own judgement after carefully considering the options.
 More often than not, the best decision is not the easy one.

 Jim Dougherty, CEO of Intralinks, believes that establishing open communication with employees should be a leader’s top priority as the solutions for some big problems may come from those on the ground floor.
 Open communication between a leader and his or her employees is one of the most important elements in being successful.
 To create this kind of honest repertoire, a leader must not only tolerate but encourage employees to participate in constructive dialogues between themselves and with management.